20th Century Limited derailment

-On the night of Wednesday, June 21, 1905, the New York Central Railroad's flagship passenger train, the 20th Century Limited, derailed in Mentor, Ohio, on the Lake Shore and Michigan Southern Railway line, killing 21 passengers and injuring more than 25 others on board.
+On the night of Wednesday, June 21, 1905, the New York Central Railroad's flagship passenger train, the 20th Century Limited between Chicago and New York City, derailed in Mentor, Ohio, on the Lake Shore and Michigan Southern Railway line, killing 21 passengers and injuring more than 25 others on board.
 A switch from the mainline to a freight siding was open, causing the Limited to leave the mainline and overrun the siding at high speed.
 The cause of the accident was never officially determined, but overwhelming evidence points to an act of rail sabotage.
-The 20th Century Limited connected New York City to Chicago; its running time had just weeks earlier been reduced from 20 hours to 18.
+The 20th Century Limited, which ran between New York City and Chicago, had just weeks earlier been reduced from a 20 hour trip to 18 hours.

 Incident

 The 20th Century Limited running on the Boston and Albany Railroad sometime in the early 1900s.
 Similar to the train involved in the crash.

 On June 21, 1905, Train No. 26, the 20th Century Limited, was approaching the town of Mentor from the west, running on a mainline owned by the Lake Shore and Michigan Southern Railway.
 Conflicting reports exist as to whether the train was running behind schedule, but it was crowded, with 67 passengers on board.
 At 9:20 p.m.
 (EDT), the engine lurched to the left as it entered a freight depot siding at a speed of about 70 mph.
 The high speed of the consist mixed with the short length of the siding allowed no time to prevent the accident.
 The engine canted over onto its left side, ejecting fireman Aaron Gorham from his position and fatally crushing the engineer at the throttle.
 The engine plowed through a Lake Shore and Michigan Southern Railway freight depot, and its boiler exploded.
 A Chicago sleeping car immediately behind the locomotive telescoped into the tender, and caught fire in the resulting explosion.
 The second car, a combination car, landed atop the carnage and was destroyed.
 The third car, another sleeper, left the track.
 No other cars derailed in the crash.

 Rescuers responded almost immediately, but the heat from the fire prevented close approach.
 The ensuing fire burned for four or five hours, not being contained until midnight (EDT) on June 22.
 Physicians came from as far as Cleveland and as nearby as Painesville to offer aid.
 Ultimately, 21 passengers were killed in the wreck or the fire, most burned beyond recognition.
 Five were seriously injured, and "more than a score" were less seriously injured.
 Some of the injured were placed aboard a relief train that took them to Cleveland, and others placed in ambulances that rushed to nearby hospitals.
 The last body was pulled from the wreckage at about 1 a.m. on June 22.
 One of those killed was C.H.
 Wellman, who had a friend in Mentor by the name of Horace Andrews, the president of the Cleveland Electric Railway Company.
 Andrews was summoned to the accident site, just in time to receive a final message from Wellman for his wife.